Yoho National Park Camping Guide

 There are four backcountry campgrounds in the Yoho Valley.
 Most visitors will want to choose from the campgrounds located in the Yoho Valley as this is where four of the backcountry campgrounds are located.
 You can choose from Yoho Lake, Laughing Falls, Twin Falls, and Little Yoho Campground.
 All of these campsites are accessible from the Takakkaw trailhead.

-The fifth Yoho backcountry campsite is McArthur Creek which connects to the famous Rockwall Trail in Kootenay National Park.
-It’s a tremendous multi-day hike in the Canadian Rockies that draws in visitors from around the world.
-Reservations for the hike are a hot commodity so be prepared to plan your trip when reservations open up at the beginning of the year.
+The fifth Yoho backcountry campsite is McArthur Creek, which connects to the famous Rockwall Trail in Kootenay National Park.
+It’s a tremendous multi-day hike in the Canadian Rockies that draws in visitors worldwide.
+Reservations for the hike are a hot commodity, so be prepared to plan your trip when reservations open up at the beginning of the year.

 You are also required to have a reservation and backcountry camping permit.
 Fires are not permitted in backcountry campsites.
 All backcountry campgrounds have tent pads, dry toilets, picnic tables, and food storage so you won’t need to pack a bear bin.